 "Better understanding of the added costs of retirement."

-"I wish that I had talked to an advisor and set up some sort of plan."
 By the numbers When it comes to how much money households currently have saved for retirement, the women in our study were all across the board.
 Approximately 25% had \$500,000 or more currently saved.
 Another 26% fell into the \$100,000 to \$499,999 group with the remainder distributed among the lower amounts.
 An additional 26% of respondents said they have nothing saved or just don't know.
 How much money does your household currently have saved for retirement?